 Scope: global.
 Type: optional.
 Intent: in.
-Specified as: an integer value $0 \le root \le np - 1$, default 0 dat On processes other than root, the data to be broadcast.
+Specified as: an integer value $0 \le root \le np - 1$, default 0 call psb_sum(icontxt, dat, root)

+dat On processes other than root, the data to be broadcast.

 Scope: global.

 Type: required.

 Intent: inout.

 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array, or a character or logical scalar.
-Type, kind, rank and size must agree on all processes.
+Type, kind, rank